estebanherlein/estebanherlein.github.io/_posts/2021-1-19-settingup-pytest.md

   - python
 ---
 <hr>
-In order to test the functionality of pytest I am going to write code that works as a calculator.
+To gain experience using Pytest I am going to write code that works like a calculator.

-I will test its functionality using pytest.
+I will test it using pytest.

-Then I'm going to automate and optimize the test and delivery process.
+Then I'll automate and streamline the test and delivery process.

+You can find more articles of this series with the  <a href="https://estebanherlein.github.io/tags/#pytest">Pytest tag</a>
 <hr>

 <h2>Pre-requisites</h2>